CJanecka/Projects_and_CTFs/Defensive Security/README.md

   + This provided insights into potential suspicious levels of HTTP responses.

-Here is what each of the discovered response codes mean:
+Here is what each of the shown response codes mean:

   + **200** *- OK:*
     - This indicates that the request was successful.
 The server processed the request and provided the requested resource.